 How do I make sure my business is compliant with GDPR?

 The Information Commissioner’s Office (ICO) has outlined their guidelines in a really simple and useful whitepaper entitled “Preparing for the General Data Protection Regulation (GDPR) – 12 steps to take now”.

-The beginning of 2018 is going to fly by, then suddenly May will be here and the enforceability of GDPR will be upon us.
 We’d hate for your business to get caught out, so our legal partner Lawbite has a useful free online GDPR Checklist tool designed to highlight areas businesses need to think about.
 They also offer free 15 minute legal consultations to help businesses identify exactly what they need to do for GDPR compliance.
 You can call our partners at Lawbite on 0207 148 1066 to speak to a lawyer (tell them we sent you!).